 The mark "BioEd" is a service mark of Baylor College of Medicine.
-The mark "My World and Me" is a registered trademark of Baylor College of Medicine.
 No part of this book may be reproduced by any mechanical, photographic or electronic process, or in the form of an audio recording, nor may it be stored in a retrieval system, transmitted, or otherwise copied for public or private use without prior written permission of the publisher.
 Black-line masters reproduced for classroom use are excepted.